schmerl/LLStaging/README.md

 git lfs pull
 ```

+**Submodules**:

+`brasscomms` (`installation/catkin_ws/src/brasscomms`) and `rainbow-brass` (`installation/das/rainbow-brass`)
+are git submodules.

-`brasscomms` is a git submodule, so you will need to run `git submodule init` and `git submodule update` to populate that directory.
+The first time you pull from this repo, you will need to run `git submodule init`
+and `git submodule update` from within these directories, to pupulate them.

+You will also need to
+run `git pull origin master` in each of these directories **every time you want to pull the latest
+version of those repositoiries**.

 After this, the workflow shouldn't change.
 So, you you add a .deb file to
 installation/debs, then git push should call the lfs hooks and work automagically.